liferay/liferay-frontend-projects/CONTRIBUTING.md

 ### 7. Do the NPM publish

-We used to use Lerna to manage this repo, but as the number of packages has reduced to (to just 3 on the current "master" branch) we decided to drop it.
+We used to use Lerna to manage this repo, but as the number of packages has reduced (to just 2 on the current "master" branch) we decided to drop it.
 This means we have to publish the packages manually in dependency order:

 -   First "liferay-theme-deps-7.0" and "liferay-theme-deps-7.1" (in any order).
 -   Then "liferay-theme-tasks".
 -   And finally "generator-liferay-theme".
--   "liferay-theme-mixins" specifies no dependencies and is not depended on by the other packages, so can be published at any point.

 ```sh
 cd packages